kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 Designing interactions and boundaries that reflect how the business actually works.
 When

 What is important is domain boundaries and interactions.
 When I was working as a MongoDB Consulting Engineer, one of the core principles I used to share was: _Data that is read together is stored together_.
-This is kind of the motto of the document model, and also _of good software design_ (but with a small tweak).
+That's the heart of the document model, and with a small tweak, it's also the heart of good software design.

+The same principle shows up in Data Oriented Design, a paradigm often used in performance-critical systems: _Data that's used together should be laid out together in memory._.
+It's a different context, different goals, but the idea is the same: co-location improves efficiency, whether it's CPU, data access, or change.

-The essential motto that describes maintainable and efficient software is:
+The essential motto that describes maintainable and evolvable software is:

 #### Code that changes together stays together